cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>
 <br>

-Lots of paid and free jekyll themes, here's a curated list of all the free ones - <a href="https://jekyllthemes.io/free">Jekyll Themes.io</a>
+Lots of paid and free Jekyll themes, here's a curated list of all the free ones - <a href="https://jekyllthemes.io/free">Jekyll Themes.io</a>

 <br>
 <br>